tizianocolagrossi/magistrale-appunti/PND/README.md

 ## IPv6 address type

+- 2001:DB8::/32 - (GUA) RFC 2839 and RFC 6890 range of addresses for documentation
 - Unicast (2000::/3) -> (3FFF::)
 - Link-Local (FF80::/10) -> (FEBF::)
 - Loopback ::1/128
 - Multicast Assigned (FF00::/8)

+## Link-Local
+- Used to communicate with other devices on the link
+- Only have to be unique on the link
+- An IPv6 device must have at least a link-local address
+- Not included in the IPv6 routing table.

+Link-local addresses can be created, Automatically(FE80+EUI-64 or Random 64 bits) or Static (manual) configuration – Common practice for routers.

+### EUI64
+MAC ADDRESS 00:11:22:33:44:55
+INTERFACEID 0021:22FF:FE33:4455 (the 0000 00**1**0 0000 0000 reversed )

+**Used as a source IPv6 address before a device gets one dynamically**

 ## Multicast info (FF00::/8)
 |1111 1111| [Flag (4 bits)]  [Scope (4 bits)] |...|||||||